jsevenheck/cap-typescript/README.md

   to cap distinct keys.
 - If the backend is unavailable, the limiter logs a warning and falls back to the in-memory store so startup is not blocked.
+- If the configured backend cannot be created during initialization, the limiter logs a warning and uses the in-memory store.
+Runtime connectivity issues with the backend are logged and must be handled operationally.
 - Advanced deployments can supply a custom store implementation through the middleware configuration when bootstrapping the Express app.